BCI-Barts/PRS/README.md

-# PRS
-Genetic associations to phenotypes by Gene or by Pathway
+# Processing Instructions for Genetic Analysis